michealodwyer26/michealodwyer26.github.io/README.md

 ## Edits?

-I'm only human, so there are probably plenty of mistakes, in the website, in both a linguistical, and technological sense.
+I'm only human, so there are probably plenty of mistakes, in the website, in both a linguistic, and technological sense.
 If you would like to fix something, you can fork this repo, fix said thing, and open a pull request.